 Addressing any concerns about child support payments

-One of the biggest concerns that comes up in high-asset divorces is a couple’s ownership interest in a private business at the time of a divorce settlement.
-While rare, in some cases a divorced couple can continue to work together for the sake of the business.
+One of the biggest concerns in a high-asset divorce is a couple’s ownership interest in a private business at the time of a divorce settlement.
+While rare, in some cases, a divorced couple can continue to work together for the sake of the business.
 But typically, one partner will try to buy out the other.

 When this happens, certain elements need to be addressed as part of the divorce settlement.
-They include:
+These include:

 Release of claims from the business to ensure that the transfer did take place and that there will not be future claims against it once the divorce is final.